 Right now, there don't seem to be very many nudists and/or naturists on the fediverse (if there are more, I don't think I have found them yet), and the nudist-naturist space on the internet seems to be pretty ignorant of the fediverse's very existence.
 Their screen time and their attention, instead, is focused on major platforms like Facebook, Instagram, Twitter, Reddit, and – to a lesser degree – the likes of Tumblr and Pinterest.
 In other words, platforms owned by major companies that seek, above all, to maximize profit.

 As far as I know, all of these platforms have hostile policies with respect to unfettered, consequence-free sharing of depictions of human nudity.
-These companies are still beholden to governments, most of which have laws against (certain genres of) pornography.
-Pictures of nudists living their lives run afoul of these laws in many jurisdictions, and even where they are legal, the may nevertheless be understood as pornographic by large numbers of people.
+These companies are still beholden to governments, most of which have laws against the often vaguely defined category of pornography.
+Pictures of nudists living their lives run afoul of these laws in many jurisdictions, and even where they are legal, they may nevertheless be understood as pornographic by large numbers of people.
 Profit-seeking companies need to have governments on-side and populations on-board, and thus nudity is a problem.
 How, then, to handle that problem?
 A comprehensive ban may be more cost-effective than assiduous moderation that, more likely than not, will fail to even satisfy the larger, more important, and more conservative part of the user base, i.e. the users who matter, unlike representatives of the naturist subculture and/or whatever other assortment of libertines and weirdos there are.

 It is, in any case, the shareholders and the CEOs – Zuckerberg, Doherty, et al. – who have all of the power here.
 These platforms are not public assets, beholden to the will of some idea of “the people”; they are privately owned fiefdoms, the property of monied partnerships.
 Even if (sufficiently online) nudist-naturists were thrice as numerous and/or thrice as politically powerful as is the case, their complaints and petitions would still amount to nothing in the calculus of making policy decisions.